Project Progress

 ▪︎ $12M+*

-The DL&W project is slated to generate $12 million in annual sales.
+Early-stage modeling predicts that the DL&W upper floor project is slated to generate $12 million in annual sales.

 ▪︎ $1M+*

-The DL&W project is slated to generate over $1 million in state and county sales tax revenue annually.
+Early-stage modeling predicts that the DL&W upper floor project is slated to generate over $1 million in state and county sales tax revenue annually.

 ▪︎ 600,000+